swaptacular/swpt_creditors/README.md

         $ docker-compose up --build

-    This will start its own PostgreSQL server instance in docker containers, but will rely on being able to connect to a RabbitMQ server instance at "amqp://guest:guest@localhost:5672".
+    This will start its own PostgreSQL server instance in a docker container, but will rely on being able to connect to a RabbitMQ server instance at "amqp://guest:guest@localhost:5672".
 The OAuth
     2.0 authorization will be bypassed.